Di Fara Pizza

 Di Fara Pizza is a pizzeria located at 1424 Avenue J in the Midwood section of Brooklyn, New York City.
-Situated between East 14th and East 15th Streets, the restaurant has been owned and operated by Domenico DeMarco (1936–2022) since 1965.
+Situated on the corner of East 15th Street and Avenue J, the restaurant was owned and operated by Domenico DeMarco (1936–2022) from 1965.

 Food critics and bloggers have regularly cited it as one of the best pizzerias in New York City.
 Di Fara has been labeled the "Best pizza in New York" several times by many publications, including New York and the online publication Serious Eats.
 The New York Times called the restaurant "one of the most acclaimed and sought-after pizza shops in New York City".
 In 2011, Zagat gave the restaurant the top pizza restaurant food rating in New York City, and in 2013, Frommer's called its pizza "the Best Hand-Made Pizza in New York City".
 Chef Anthony Bourdain also praised the restaurant's pizza.

 History

 Domenico DeMarco emigrated from the Province of Caserta, Italy, in 1959 and opened Di Fara Pizza in 1965.
 He said in a 2004 interview:

 On March 17, 2022, Dom DeMarco died at the age of 85.